agroce/fuzzing22report/fuzzbench_code/honggfuzz_um_parallel/description.md

-# aflplusplus UM (random)
+# aflplusplus UM (parallel)

-Run aflplusplus over mutated code without UM prioritization.
-Randomly sample list of generated mutants.
+Run aflplusplus over mutated code in parallel.

 NOTE: This only works with C or C++ benchmarks.